 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of patients who were given antianxiety drugs.
-Antianxiety drugs are prescribed to patients experiencing depression and anxiety.
+This figure is an indication of the percentage of long-term stay patients who were prescribed antianxiety medication.
+These drugs are given to residents experiencing anxiety and depression.

 Managing Depression Among Residents

-This datapoint is a measure of the percent of long-term stay residents who are showing signs of depression.
-Many argue that this is a reliable measure of quality of care.
+This datapoint measures the percentage of long-term stay patients showing depressive symptoms.
+Many argue that this is a measure of resident quality of life.

 Appropriate Vaccine Usage